-The Group has encouraged all employees to practice reducing, reusing and recycling papers included 2-sided papers are applied on daily printed documents and seeking alternative use for any materials or resources that may be applicable for different purposes within our business.
-The Group also encourage paperless working environment and practice online E-payment to suppliers, E-notification from human resource department to all employees and E-Annual Report to shareholders.
+The Group encourages all employees to practice reducing, reusing and recycling papers included 2-sided papers are applied on daily printed documents and seeking alternative use for any materials or resources that may be applicable for different purposes within our business.
+The Group also encourages paperless working environment and practices online E-payment to suppliers, E-notification from human resource department to all employees and E-Annual Report to shareholders.